Mateus Asato: Style

 He has developed his own fingerstyle method of picking, one heavily reliant on hybrid picking.
 His playing style incorporates jazz influences, double stops, and complex single-string and chord slides.
-Guitar World magazine called his style Neo Soul.
+Guitar World magazine called his style neo soul.

 Personal life

 His grandparents were of Japanese descent and came from Okinawa, Japan.
 He began playing guitar at ten.
 In 2013, when he was 19 years old, he moved to Los Angeles, California.

+In 2024, Mateus married the Brazilian actress, model, and YouTuber Maju Trindade.
+He now lives in Brazil.